Thyroid Cancer

 Follicular Thyroid Cancer

-Medullary Thyroid Cancer
+Medullary Thyroid Cancer (MTC)

-Medullary Thyroid Cancer
+Medullary Thyroid Cancer (MTC)

-Arises from specialised C cells that produce calcitonin.
+Arises from C-cells that produce calcitonin.

 Anaplastic Thyroid Cancer